-The Test Plan shall detail the conditions for both transit (if applicable) and dynamic positioning operations under which the tests will be performed.
+The Test Plan shall detail the conditions under which the tests will be performed.

 The Test Plan shall document, in detail, on appropriate drawings, all spaces where measurements will be taken.
 In addition, transducer measurement positions shall be indicated.
 Details on selecting measurement locations and determining transducer measurement positions are provided in 3/7.4, "Measurement Locations".